Delegates Reach Overwhelming Consensus on SEIU Local 1021’s Priorities at the 2021 Virtual Convention

 The theme of this year’s convention was “Organize Good Trouble,” in a tribute to the late civil rights leader and Congressman John Lewis, whose life “gives us a blueprint for how to get into the kind of good trouble we need as we plan for the future,” as SEIU 1021 President Joseph Bryant said in his opening remarks—a roadmap that is the logical extension of important gains and accomplishments the union has already made.

 “Since the last convention, our union has developed emerging new leaders, staged powerful strikes, and taken on our employers to win strong contracts.
-We passed ballot measures to secure almost $1.5 billion in new revenue for our services and elected candidates who share our values,” he detailed.
-“We led coalitions with other unions and community organizations to mobilize thousands of people into the streets after the murders of George Floyd, Breonna Taylor, and Ahmaud Arbery to demand police accountability and justice.
+We passed ballot measures to secure almost $1.5 billion in new revenue for our services and elected candidates who share our values,” Joseph detailed.
+“We led coalitions with other unions and community organizations to mobilize thousands of people into the streets after the murders of George Floyd, Breonna Taylor, and Ahmaud Arbery to demand police accountability and justice.”

 “We have marched for climate justice and called out the biggest polluters in our communities,” President Bryant continued.
 “We are pursuing transformative organizing campaigns in sectors like fast food and the gig economy so that we can raise the floor for working families everywhere.
 Throughout the COVID crisis, we’ve fought off concessions and the threat of thousands of layoffs while protecting the health and financial well-being of members.
 We made sure members had access to adequate PPE and won additional COVID-19 leave above and beyond what was allotted by the state and federal governments.
 We have also made huge strides, including winning over $300 million dollars in total pay increases for members across our union since the last convention.”